MITGameLab/techtv/README.md

 # TechTV Downloader Bash script

-Download all videos from a TechTV collection.
+Download all videos from an MIT TechTV collection.

-This has only been tested on Mac OS X Yosemite.
+**This has only been tested on Mac OS X Yosemite.**

 Download all files listed in videos.rss.
 You can download a collection's videos.rss file by right-clicking the "RSS" link from any TechTV collection and selecting "Download Linked File".